defgsus/ufa/README.md

 Once it's loaded, click the ![popup image](assets/logo-48.png) and open the configuration.
 All surveillance features are deactivated by default.

+To see the structure of the event objects that are exported open the *Investigate* page and click on one of the events.

 Apart from this great plugin here is something personal i share.
 The count and average duration of the alphabetic keys that i pressed while writing this readme and the script for these images in a jupyter notebook: